|

 In the music store, we must establish a dress code.
 But what standards should we set?

-If it’s a full-line store, dress standards might be varied by department.
+If its a full-line store, dress standards might be varied by department.
 High-end sales departments, such as keyboard and band road sales reps have traditionally found more success with a coat-and-tie dress standard.
 But in the combo department, that code is usually too formal.
 Most customers that frequent the combo department will respond better to salespeople who are more casually dressed.

 Three Levels of Formality